Updated on June 25th, 2023

 When a landlord wishes to terminate a tenancy, they must start by serving the tenant a notice to quit.
 Notices to quit for non-payment of rent, lease violation, termination of a monthly lease, and illegal activity are provided below.
 By downloading and filling out the appropriate form, the landlord can give the tenant written notice.
 Landlords must follow state guidelines regarding valid grounds and notice periods for terminating a lease.

-- 3-Day Notice to Quit for Non-Payment – Must be served at least eight (8) days after rent is past due, depending on the amount of notice given.
+- 72/144-Hour Notice to Quit for Non-Payment – Must be served at least five (5) or eight (8) days after rent is past due, depending on the amount of notice given.